 - They were also implied to have eaten most of Han Solo's crew.

 - Ascended to Carnivorism: By nature, the reek subsists on a vegetarian diet, but when bred for arena killings, they're fed meat.
-Of course, they die on a completely carnivorous diet, so they're given enough plant matter to survive.
+They die on a completely carnivorous diet, so they're given enough plant matter to survive.

 - Good Colors, Evil Colors: The reeks used in combat arenas, fed meat to make them more vicious and aggressive, become a deep red color.
 By contrast, reeks still in their wild, herbivorous state have brown, grey or yellow hides, more in line with what big herbivores naturally look like.